 Château Le Puy Barthélemy 2022

-The Cuvée Barthélemy comes from a limestone plot known as “Les Rocs” and is made from a blend of Merlot.
+The Cuvée Barthélemy comes from a limestone plot called “Les Rocs” and is made from a blend of Merlot.
 This wine is certified organic and biodynamic.
-It is the result of a natural winemaking process known as infusion (similar to tea) rather than extraction.
-This lovely bottle pairs perfectly with all fine and delicate dishes. - Delivery in a wooden crate is available for orders of 3 bottles of this wine (depending on the country and shipping method selected)
+It is the result of a natural winemaking process known as infusion (like tea) rather than extraction.
+This lovely bottle pairs perfectly with all fine and delicate dishes. - Delivery in a wooden crate is available for orders of 3 bottles of this wine (depending on the country and selected shipping method)

 Buy Le Puy wines at the best prices in a private sale!